Dhineshkumaru/100-Days-Of-Code/log.md

 **Plans for tomorrow:**

 1. Start figuring out how to compare the contrat between the background and the foreground in order to change text to black whenever needed in that Random Gradient Generator
-2. Why sometimes it generates two whites at the same time?
-Figure it out!

 **Resources:**
 https://techoverflow.net/2018/03/30/copying-strings-to-the-clipboard-using-pure-javascript/ - Copying strings to the clipboard